Tanzeebul-Tamim/Tanzeebul-Tamim/README.md

 <br>

-Although these repositories are primarily for personal learning purpose, <strong>constructive feedback</strong> is always appreciated.
+Although these repositories are primarily for personal learning purposes, <strong>constructive feedback</strong> is always appreciated.

 ---